cap-js/docs/java/change-tracking.md

 If you compare active and inactive state of the same entity using them as an old and new image make sure that the values of `IsActiveEntity` is either absent or the same in both images.
 :::

+When one of the images is empty, the `CdsDiffProcessor` traverses through the existing state treating it as an addition or removal mirroring the logic accordingly.

 Changes detected by `CdsDiffProcessor` are reported to one or more visitors implementing the interface `CdsDiffProcessor.DiffVisitor`.